SpencerPresley/COSC425-DATA/README.md

 For this option you will still run the script from command line, but you will also be passing in arguments, details laid out below.

-There are various command line arguments you can pass in, almost all are detailed here, but to complete list you can run:
+There are various command line arguments you can pass in, almost all are detailed here, but to see a complete list you can run:

 ```bash
 python run_am.py --help